wlads/reefpoints/source/posts/2015-04-08-elixir-come-for-the-syntax-stay-for-everything-else.md

 Immutability got a bad rap when memory was expensive.
-Why would we write applications in such a way so as to waste memory by having variables who's values couldn't be mutated.
+Why would we write applications in such a way so as to waste memory by having variables who's values couldn't be mutated?
 Memory is now super cheap, and this is not much of a concern.
 With this in mind we can evaluate immutability within the context it was originally meant: to ensure state.
 When we talk about parallel processing the state of a process becomes very